galaxyproject/gxabm/README.md

 ## Moving Workflows

 The `workflow translate` and `workflow validate` commands can be used when moving workflows and datasets between Galaxy instances.
-The `workflow translate` command takes the path to a workflow configuration file, translates the workflow and dataset ID values to their name as it appears in the Galaxy user interface, and write the configuration to stdout.
-To save the translated workflow configuration simple redirect the output to a file
+The `workflow translate` command takes the path to a workflow configuration file, translates the workflow and dataset ID values to their name as they appear in the Galaxy user interface, and writes the configuration to stdout.
+To save the translated workflow configuration, redirect the output to a file:

 ```bash
 python3 abm aws workflow translate config/rna-seq.yml > config/rna-seq-named.yml
 ```

-Then use the `workflow validate` command to ensure that the other Galaxy instance has the same workflow and datasets installed.
+Then use the `workflow validate` command to ensure that the other Galaxy instance has the same workflow and datasets installed:

 ```b
 python3 abm gcp workflow validate config/rna-seq-named.yml